 - Weight reduction – Fuel is expensive, and the heavier the aircraft, the more fuel it will take to keep it in the air.
 For every pound of weight added to a plane, it will cost an additional $1,000 in fuel over the life of the aircraft.
 Metals are heavy – polymers are not.
 In some instances, polymers are much lighter than their metal counterparts, even up to 10 times lighter.
 And this comes with no tradeoff in durability, allowing aviation manufacturers to make deep cuts into their operating costs of their planes.

-- Across the board durability – PEEK and Torlon are extremely inert durable, and are especially fit for the kind of environments that are common in the aviation industry.
+- Across the board durability – PEEK and Torlon are extremely inert, tough, and are especially fit for the kind of environments that are common in the aviation industry.
 For example, PEEK and Torlon can withstand extended exposure to aviation fuels and most other chemicals.
-They also come with inherent fire resistance and resist do not generate smoke and gases other polymers do as well.
+They also come with inherent fire resistance and do not generate the smoke and gases other polymers do.
 Beyond their chemical and corrosion resistance, high-performance polymers are resilient even under enormous pressure, with the ability to bounce back from powerful impact and abrasive forces to components like cables and hoses.